Smartling/SmartlingHelp/_articles/gdn/gdn-integration/basic-gdn-integration-with-rules-and-classes/do-not-translate.md

 <p class="notranslate">This paragraph won’t be captured for translation</p>
 ~~~

 If you add ‘notranslate’ to an inline tag at the very beginning of a string, the string will be split instead of a placeholder being created.
 This may be unwanted behavior.
-In these cases, you may want to [create a placeholder rule]() in the dashboard instead.
+In these cases, you may want to [create a pattern rule](/support/articles/create-and-manage-patterns-gdn/) in the dashboard instead.
 For example:

 ~~~
 <p><span class="notranslate">5</span> items in cart.</p>
 ~~~

-Will be captured as ` items in cart.`
+Will be captured as " items in cart."

 ### Set the HTML5 ‘translate’ attribute to ‘no’